Introduction to Protocol Testing

 - For the performance testing, proper automation tools are required which are costly and could raise the bar of the project budget to very high.

 - Very skilled testers are needed for the Protocol testing which would demand high salaries.

 Tools for Protocol Testing

 There are a lot of tools available in the market.
 Some of them are given below:

 - Wireshark: Wireshark is also one of the commonly used tools used for Protocol testing.
-It has one important feature that captures the data packets and converts them in a human-readable form.
-It helps to get complete in-depth detail of network traffic when the data packet is established, session starts and the size of data sent at a time.
+It has one important feature that captures the data packets and converts them into a human-readable form.
+It helps to get complete in-depth detail of network traffic when the data packet is established, the session starts, and the size of data sent at a time.
 The decryption of data packets with Wireshark supports various protocols like SSL/TLS, IPsec, etc.

 - Scapy: Scapy is one of the most powerful tools which is basically used for data packet manipulation.
-It creates the data packets, encodes and decodes the packets, analyzes the packets and sends them into the network.
-The main work of the Scapy is handling of the transferring and receiving packets with different requests.
-It can also handle trace- routing, probing, attacks, and network discovery.
+It creates the data packets, encodes and decodes the packets, analyzes the packets, and sends them into the network.
+The main work of the Scapy is handling the transferring and receiving packets with different requests.
+It can also handle trace-routing, probing, attacks, and network discovery.
 Scripts for the transfer of packets in Scapy is written in Python language.